One Size Doesn’t Fit All: The Most Effective Types of Branding Strategies for Your Business

 When it comes to branding, businesses need to consider what brand qualities they want customers to be familiar with.
 This includes thinking about what makes your company unique and how you want your target audience to view your business.

 Service branding focuses on what you offer to your target audience.
-It helps set your company from the competition by marketing around a one-of-a-kind customer experience that only you can offer.
+It helps set your company apart from the competition by marketing around a one-of-a-kind customer experience that only you can offer.
 For this strategy to be successful, it’s important that employees embody the qualities of the brand and communicate them consistently across all customer touchpoints.

 An employer brand reflects the people who work within it and is a reflection of their human characteristics.
 When a company takes the time to create its employer branding thoughtfully, it allows for a deeper connection with its audience because they can see themselves in its brand messaging.
 A great way to start this process is by thinking about archetypes – these are universal patterns in human nature and can easily be applied as a brand strategy.